-The Company has settled the principle amounts under dispute related to years from 2009 to 2015 appeal in order to avail the amnesty initiative lunched by ZATCA and waive-off all penalties imposed related to this litigation.
-However, the Company is still entitled to a refund of the advance tax balance paid in prior years after netting off the additional income tax and zakat liabilities based on the ACTVDR's issued decisions.
+It should be noted that, the Company has settled the principle amounts under dispute related to FY2009-FY2015 appeal in order to avail the amnesty initiative launched by ZATCA and waive-off all penalties imposed related to this litigation.
+In this respect, the company is entitled to refund the principal amounts of SAR 266,582.97 related to the WHT from FY2009-2015.